cartalyst/cart/docs/usage/conditions.md

 		'shipping',
 	]);

-Return subtotal after applying conditions untill a specific condition type or null to apply all conditions.
+Return subtotal after applying conditions untill a specific condition type or null to apply all conditions and return the total.

-	Cart::applyConditions($type); // Returns the subtotal after applying all condition types from the order stack untill it reaches the type passed
+	Cart::total($type); // Returns the subtotal after applying all condition types from the order stack untill it reaches the type passed

-	Cart::applyConditions(); // Returns the subtotal after applying all condition types from the order stack untill it reaches the type passed
+	Cart::total(); // Returns the total after applying all condition types from the order stack.

 Return all conditions totals grouped by type.